 When you’re persuading, your message should move your reader emotionally before it gets to the brain.
 Why?

 We all know that when we feel emotionally attached to something, even in our subconscious, we tend to find logical reasons attached to it.
 On the other hand, if we’re not emotionally moved by something, we tend to deny all logical reason, no matter how powerful they are.

 So, before it gets inside the brain for logical reasoning, your message needs to hit the gut.
 If you manage to make your audience want to believe in your product, you can take advantage of that “gut feeling” and sell them anything.

 What makes your message credible is people’s belief.
 If it matches what they believe, they’ll come to you.
 Your idea may be innovative and special, but then you have to work harder to prove it.
 And that’s where you need to keep in mind the principles of unpredictability and simplicity.

 Before you arrive at the stage of making your content engaging, you have to spend tons of time on attracting customers to your site and find out what they want from you.
 Once you start getting attention, use your in-depth research and creative writing skills to make your message fresh and unique.

 Make sure your tagline and title are so emotional that it becomes a catch phrase.
-Well, it happens once in a while, but catchy phrases may they be the “dumbest thing on earth you do”, can literally connect you with the people.
-And that’ where things start to happen for you.
+This catch phrase can literally connect you with the people everywhere.
+And that’s where things start to happen for you.